alexmaco/rust-workshop/DAY_1.md

 #### Recoverable errors (Result\<T, E>)

 - the **Result** enum is defined in the standard library
-- shortcuts for the case when the error case should cause panic
+- shortcuts for causing panic on an error case
   - unwrap
   - expect (similar to unwrap, allows specifying an error message in case of failure)
 - **unwrap** and **expect** should be used when prototyping or in test code
 - errors can be propagated using `?`
   - if the result is **Ok**, the execution continues with the value contained inside
-  - if the result is **Error**, the result is returned from the current function, for the calling code to process it
+  - if the result is **Error**, the result is returned from the current function, for the calling code to process
-  - it must be called inside a function that returns **Result**
+  - can be used inside a function that returns **Result**

 ```rust
 // this is already defined in the standard library